-A "rapid update" of the ELE 7 tow-by-tow standardised CPUE analysis was reviewed and accepted by the SINS WG in 2019 (Starr & Kendrick 2019).
-This analysis duplicated the Langley (2014) analysis reported above, extending the analysis by four years as well as providing additional diagnostics supporting the standardisation procedure (Figure 7).
-The SINS WG agreed that this series indexed ELE 7 abundance, with the 2017-18 index near the series mean (Figure 7).
-In addition, the SINS WG agreed that the mean (2007-08 to 2017-18) index of this series could serve as a B{msy} proxy target for this stock.
+A 'rapid update' of the ELE 7 tow-by-tow standardised CPUE analysis was reviewed and accepted by the Inshore Working Group in 2019 (Starr & Kendrick 2019).
+This analysis duplicated the Langley (2014) analysis reported above, extending the analysis by four years as well as providing additional diagnostics supporting the standardisation procedure (Figure 6).
+The Inshore Working Group agreed that this series indexed ELE 7 abundance, with the 2017-18 index near the series mean (Figure 6).
+In addition, the Inshore Working Group agreed that the mean (2007-08 to 2017-18) index of this series could serve as a B{msy} proxy target for this stock (see BMSY-conceptual proxy below).
+The CPUE analysis was updated in 2024 to include the 2007-08 to 2022-23 years (Figure 6).